n8v/jquery.reloadify/README.md

 ```

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](https://github.com/cowboy/grunt).
+GIVE ME YOUR TIRED, YOUR POOR

+YOUR HUDDLED PULL REQUESTS YEARNING TO BREATHE FREE.

 _Also, please don't edit files in the "dist" subdirectory as they are generated via grunt.
 You'll find source code in the "src" subdirectory!_

 ## Release History
-7/18/2012 - 0.1.0 - It just barely maybe works I think in at least one case!
-Time to release!
+7/19/2012 - 0.1.0 - It just barely maybe works I think in at least one case!
+Time to call it a release!

 ## License
 Copyright (c) 2012 Nathan Vonnahme